osg-htc/docs/docs/submit/osg-flock.md

 ### Request to be allowed to flock to OSG
-OSG staff will need to add your submit host to the list of hosts that flocked jobs are accepted from.
+OSG staff will need to add your access point to the list of hosts that flocked jobs are accepted from.
-Send email to <help@opensciencegrid.org> with the hostname of your submit host and request to be added to the list.
+Send email to <help@opensciencegrid.org> with the hostname of your access point and request to be added to the list.

 Installing Required Software